Kids’ Trip to Hilton Creek Lakes

 * * *

-The trail gently climbs up a low ridge, offering sweeping views of the mountains to the east.
+The trail rises to a low ridge, offering sweeping views of the mountains to the east.
 Soon, we cross the John Muir Wilderness boundary and hop over a few creeks.
-At about a mile in, we stop wait, and after what seemed like a long time, the rest of the group catches up.
-When they do, we all sit down for a relaxed lunch by a nearby stream, its cool water perfect for washing up.
+At about a mile in, we wait, and after what seemed like a long time, the rest of the group catches up and shares lunch.
+The nearby stream provides refreshingly cool water, perfect for washing up.

 Then, we set off, climbing gradually toward the saddle north of Patricia Peak.
-For the kids, this stretch feels endless.
+To the kids, this stretch feels endless.
 To me, it too seems like we’ve been trudging up this slope forever.
-But as soon as we hit the flat section and start descending, the kids are off, flying down the trail.
+But as soon as we pass the flat section and start descending, the kids are off, flying down the trail.
 I quickly lose sight of them.

 At the junction, I find them waiting.
-I point them down the path to Lake #2, and they take off again, eager to reach the lake.
+I point them down the path to Lake #2, and they take off again.

 In less than a mile, the lake appears as if the pine trees parted like a curtain.
 The gray slopes of Patricia Peak and Mt.
 Huntington shimmer like silver on the surface.
-The kids are so excited they don’t even bother to put their backpacks down.
-We set up camp quickly, pitch our tents, and clean up after the hike.
+The kids are too excited they forget to put down their backpacks.

-As the sun sinks below the horizon, the temperature drops fast.
+As the sun sinks below the horizon, the temperature drops quickly.
 We warm up with bowls of tofu miso soup and follow it up with a dinner of mild Japanese curry with carrots, onions, and white rice.
-Dessert is crumbled Oreos and cheesecake pudding topped with strawberries.
-Once the dishes are done and laundry is hung, the stars take over the sky.
+After doing the first set of dishes, we have dessert of crumbled Oreo cookies and cheesecake pudding with strawberries.
+Then, it’s the chores of doing and hanging laundry.
+Soon, the stars take over the sky.
 The Milky Way glows brightly behind Mt.
 Huntington, giving the lake an eerie glow.

-I’m the first one up the next morning.
+I’m the first one up this next morning.
 A lone mosquito buzzes between the tent and the rain fly.
-Jayden, full of conjecture, confidently tells me it’s a male.
-As the first light touches the sky, I step outside to capture the lake, its surface perfectly still, reflecting the world like a polished mirror.
+Jayden confidently tells me it’s a male.
+As the first light touches the tallest peak, I step outside to capture the lake, its surface perfectly still, reflecting the world like a polished mirror.
 The little island in the lake, so close yet unreachable, feels almost magical in this quiet moment.
 On the opposite slopes, sunlight turns the trees and rock a golden hue.
+The kids also find this to be an enchanted place, running around, creating all sorts of games, exploring the natural world, making discoveries.

 After devotional thoughts for the Sabbath morning by Rakesh, we head up the trail, back to the junction, then higher to Lake #3.
 Today’s hike will be about a mile.